written by Maurice Cardinal… Part 1 of 3 …

 Some however also recognize me as a researcher and tech writer for FinTech/DeFi projects, and others as a business development director for crypto exchanges and blockchain projects that raised multi-millions through ICOs for gaming and cloud computing enterprises.

-On a more personal note, I’m also a high-visibility OG activist who fights to protect oceans and sea life.
-I have a long history of exposing government and corporate corruption, and have done so using social media since 2004.
+On a more personal note, I’m also a high-visibility OG activist who creates campaigns to protect oceans and sea life.
+I also have a long history of changing how governments and companies do business.

 Protest is buried deep in my 70s MUSIC GENES 😉